What is Dharma?

 As we advance in our sadhana, our connection with Baba deepens, and over time, we may begin to intuitively sense what Baba wants us to do.

-Dharma is not rigid; it is dynamic and context-sensitive.
-It depends on desha (location or place), kala (time or era), and adhikara (one’s capacity, role, or eligibility).
-What is considered dharmic in one situation may not be so in another, emphasizing the need for wisdom and discernment in its application.
+Thus, what is considered dharmic in one situation may not be so in another.
+Emphasizing the need for wisdom and discernment in its application.

-An example of this can be found in the Mahabharata, where Sri Krishna tells Arjuna a story about a saint who vowed to never lie.
+An example of this can be found in The Mahabharata, where Sri Krishna tells Arjuna a story about a saint who vowed to never lie.

 One day a group of innocent people came by the saint’s ashram looking to hide from a gang of bandits that were chasing them.
 Shortly after concealing themselves, however, the bandits arrived and asked the saint as to the whereabouts of the innocent group.
 Wanting to keep his vow, he pointed to where the group was hidden, after which the bandits killed them and stole all of their belongings.